x-vmaier/Rigol1000z/README.md

 * Developing a command hierarchy as it is found in the Rigol programming manual and adding docstrings describing the effect of the function.
 * Implementing most set/get commands as properties and related setters for a more organic device interface.
 * Defining discrete string constants separately so that autocompletion of constants can be preformed from the corresponding enumeration class

+## Feedback/Contributing
+I began this project to create the best library to control the Rigol1000z series of scopes.
+This is a huge project and I suspect there will be issues with some commands.

+If any issues are discovered, please submit an issue to the [issues page](https://github.com/AlexZettler/Rigol1000z/issues) with the oscilloscope model you are using, and code you were running.

+Feedback will keep this project growing and I encourage all suggestions.

+## Contributing
+There are menus that aren't yet implemented completely.
+If you would like to implement one of these menus or fixing an issue that you have been having, feel free to submit a pull request.